 - Half-tone (greyscale) images: TIFF, high-resolution PDF, JPEG.
 Resolution at final published size: 600 dpi.

 - Colour images: TIFF, high-resolution PDF, JPEG.
 EPS or AI files can be used for graphical data and illustrations that don’t include photographs.
 Resolution at final published size: 300 dpi.
 Colour format: CMYK (not RGB).

 Research Letters are concise, focused reports of original research, in any of basic, translational, pre-clinical or clinical research.
 They can be sub-analyses or updates of previously published research, small studies and pilot studies.
 They should briefly summarise the results of original data.
 Reviews, case reports and opinion pieces are not considered for publication under this category.

-Research Letters should not exceed 500 words (not counting the author information, references or legend).
+Research Letters should not exceed 500 words (not counting the author information, references or legend) upon initial submission.
 Given the small maximum word count, they are not expected to contain detailed descriptions of methodological approaches used, nor extensive results or in-depth discussion, with results obtained using only one or two well-established methodologies.